digital-medicine-research-group-UNAV/MaxRel_MinRed_MinStra/README.md

 ## Quickstart

-A basic example is coded in *Library/example.ipynb*.
+A basic example is coded at *Library/example.ipynb*.

 ## References